comp110-lytle/comp110/site/exercises/battleship.md

 </div>
 </pre>

 Once you have your `main` function and game loop working, there's only one bit of icing left to add to your delicious code cake.
 We will fully explain what is going on in the following code snippet soon, but for now note that this is an idiom common to Python programs like the one you have written.
-We will learn it does two things: 1. it makes it possible to run your Python program as a module (if you tried `python -m exercises.ex03_battleship` right now you would see nothing happens), and 2. it makes it possible for other modules to _import_ your functions and reuse them.
+We will learn it does three things: 1. it makes it possible to run your Python program as a module (if you tried `python -m exercises.ex03_functional_battleship` right now you would see nothing happens), 2. you can actually play your game with a randomized grid size and secret boat locations unknown to you, and 3. it makes it possible for other modules to _import_ your functions and reuse them.
 Add the following snippet of code as the last 2 lines of your program (notice, there are two underscores _on both sides_ of the words `name` and `main`):

 <pre>
 <div class="terminal">
     if __name__ == "__main__":
-        main()
+        grid_size: int = random.randint(3, 5)
+        main(grid_size, random.randint(1, grid_size), random.randint(1, grid_size))
 </div>
 </pre>

+NOTE: You will also need to add `import random` somewhere at the top of your program, preferably underneath your __author__ variable.

-Now you can try running your game as a module and it should work: `python -m exercises.ex03_battleship`
+Now you can try running your game as a module and it should work: `python -m exercises.ex03_functional_battleship`

-Congratulations on writing your first _structured_ program in COMP110!
+Congratulations on writing your first _functional_ program in COMP110!

 ## Part 5.
 Style and Documentation Requirements -- 20 Points (Manually Graded)